ExperimentalCyborg/discord-bot/README.md

 ```
 `--db-path` must refer to a directory.
 It will create the database file on its own.
 Run `discord-bot` with `--help` to
 see all the available options.

+If you don't have a bot token, follow [these instructions](#set-up-your-discord-application-bot-account)

 ## Running in Docker